SachithMayantha/guide/src/pages/java/final-keyword/index.md

 ## final
 You use the `final` keyword to mark a variable constant, so that it can be assigned only once.
 So you must initialize a final variable with a value.
 If its not initialized (when declared, inside Constructor or inside static blocks), compile time error will occur.

+The final keyword in java is used to restrict the user.
+The java final keyword can be used in many context.
+Final can be:

+variable
+method
+class
+The final keyword can be applied with the variables, a final variable that have no value it is called blank final variable or uninitialized final variable.
+It can be initialized in the constructor only.

 ***Example:***
 ```java
 class MyClass {